 If they do accept the changes, the Chicago block grant would be eliminated from the funding formula, and both Chicago Public Schools pension considerations would also be removed.
 These are the normal cost pick-up and the unfunded liability deduction.

-The veto language also seems to shift in the 2020-21 school year the hold-harmless districts now follow from using a per-district accounting to a per-pupil accounting, based on a three-year rolling average of enrollment.
+The governor’s veto also seems to change how the hold-harmless formula districts use is computed.
+It now follows a per-district accounting, but it will shift to a per-pupil accounting, based on a three-year rolling average of enrollment, by 2020-21.

 Schools get about two-thirds of their revenue from local property taxes, and the state makes up the rest of what is needed.
 The veto also changed the way certain equalized assessed value subsidies are figured, because some wealthier districts use these subsidies to under-report their property wealth.
 Then, they get more than their fair share and districts in poorer communities, like some rural ones downstate, don’t get as much money per pupil as they’re entitled to.